 This bill requires any animal seized be promptly taken to a shelter facility or veterinary clinic to be examined by a veterinarian for evidence of sexual contact.
-The animal shall be maintained at such a facility until disposition by the court or until a decision has been made to not file a complaint.

 This bill applies specified animal seizure and animal forfeiture provisions from existing law to the provisions of this bill.